re:cycling

 Feedback Tool

-In addition to the map visualisation, we developed a heatmap-based tool to collect feedback on cycling infrastructure directly from cyclists and members of the public.
-Rather than measuring infrastructure coverage or distance, the tool captures cyclists’ preferred routes (i.e., where people want to cycle) between their homes and MRT stations.
-Visualised as a heatmap, this feedback surfaces spatial patterns of demand that are not visible through network metrics or high-level plans alone.
+We developed a heatmap-based tool to collect feedback on cycling infrastructure directly from cyclists and the public.
+Rather than measuring infrastructure coverage, the tool captures cyclists' preferred routes between homes and MRT stations.
+Visualised as a heatmap, this feedback surfaces spatial patterns of demand not visible through network metrics alone.

 Future Vision

-As an early signal of this potential, when this work was shared with a member of Parliament, they noted that clearer, demand-driven information could enable town councils to step in with more targeted local interventions, particularly where central prioritisation is constrained.
-By making network gaps, desire paths, and usability issues visible at a local scale, these tools could support localised solutions that sit alongside centrally planned infrastructure.
-More broadly, this creates a basis for wider participation in iteration—allowing agencies, town councils, and potentially private partners to identify where localised investments could meaningfully improve cycling outcomes.
+When we shared this work with a Member of Parliament, they noted that clearer, demand-driven information could enable town councils to step in with targeted local interventions where central prioritisation is constrained.
+This response reinforces a core finding: by making network gaps, desire paths, and usability issues visible at a local scale, these tools unlock localised solutions that would otherwise remain invisible to central planning.
+More broadly, this creates a basis for wider participation, allowing agencies, town councils, and potentially private partners to identify where localised investments could meaningfully improve cycling outcomes.

-Building on this, the work also points toward a possible evolution in how cycling infrastructure is prioritised.
-Given that the current planning logic—anchoring routes along major and minor roads—is directionally sound, one extension would be to more explicitly define a cycling backbone that is distinct from walking infrastructure and prioritised for continuity.
-Supporting this backbone with ancillary infrastructure such as clear wayfinding, safe crossings, and bicycle parking could help guide cyclists toward these routes, improving usability without requiring vast cycling networks.
+The work also points toward a concrete shift in how cycling infrastructure is prioritised.
+Given that current planning logic, anchoring routes along major and minor roads, is directionally sound, the next step is to more explicitly define a cycling backbone distinct from walking infrastructure and prioritised for continuity.
+This backbone should be supported by ancillary infrastructure: clear wayfinding, safe crossings, and bicycle parking that guide cyclists toward these routes.
+This approach improves usability without requiring vast new cycling networks, focusing investment where it matters most.

 Appendix